-Again, on the Salena side of the church it is relatively simple, with just some slightly projecting side chapels.
+Again, on the Salena side of the church it is relatively simple, with just some slightly projecting rooms that held confessionals.

 The convent, I learned from its owner who was out watering her plants when I walked by one day, was down the street in this house, which I suspect was built as a private residence.
 Note the cross over the doorway.